-Stalking: Stalking is a crime under Kansas Statute 21-5427.
+Stalking: Stalking is a crime under Kansas Statute, K.S.A.
+21-5427.
 Stalking behavior is prohibited and will not be tolerated at JCCC.
 JCCC defines stalking as a series of behaviors that in context intend to place, or have knowledge that the behaviors might place, another person in reasonable fear of her or his safety or mental or physical well-being.
 While certain acts can be classified as crimes, others that do not rise to criminal behavior may still be subject to the campus judicial process.
 The College can take action and has the right to place sanctions on an offender.
 Incidents occurring on or off campus are subject to College discipline when such actions materially affect the learning environment or operations of the College.
 Legal options available to victims of stalking include reporting to the Campus Police or local police, seeking a remedy through civil proceedings, and/or using the campus complaint reporting process.
 This policy applies equally to all members of the JCCC community: students, employees and visitors.
 JCCC is committed to protecting the right of all individuals to pursue their intellectual, vocational and personal interests without harassment or interference.
 The College is also committed to providing an environment in which visitors to and members of the campus community are treated with dignity, respect, and regard for their welfare and learning needs.

-The College's Sexual Misconduct Policy (http://www.jccc.edu/about/leadership-governance/policies/safety-and-security/campus-community-safety/sexual-misconduct.html) prohibits Sexual Misconduct (which encompasses rape, acquaintance rape, domestic and dating violence, sexual assault, hate crimes and stalking, in addition to other types of prohibited sexual misconduct) and related retaliation of any nature against or by any student or employee.
-Sexual Misconduct is a broad term encompassing unwelcome sexual advances, requests for sexual favors and any other verbal or physical conduct of a sexual or gender-based nature, whether intentional or unintentional, where:
+The College's Sexual Harassment Policy 650.00 (jccc.edu/about/leadership-governance/policies/safety-and-security/campus-communitysafety/sexual-misconduct.html) prohibits Sexual Harassment (which encompasses rape, acquaintance rape, domestic and dating violence, sexual assault, stalking, and hate crimes that are Sexual Harassment under Title IX, in addition to other types of prohibited sexual harassment) and related retaliation of any nature against or by any student or employee.
+The College's Student Discrimination, Harassment or Retaliation Policy 319.05 and Employee Discrimination, Harassment or Retaliation Policy 420.00 prohibit sexual misconduct and hate crimes that are not Sexual Harassment under Title IX, as well as other forms of harassment, discrimination and retaliation.
+Sexual misconduct is a broad term encompassing unwelcome sexual advances, requests for sexual favors and any other verbal or physical conduct of a sexual or gender-based nature, whether intentional or unintentional, where:

-- an individual's submission to or rejection of the conduct is made, either explicitly or implicitly, a term or condition of employment or of status in a course, program or activity, or is used as a basis for an employment or academic decision; or - the conduct is sufficiently severe, persistent or pervasive such that it has the purpose or effect of unreasonably interfering with an individual's work performance, academic performance or educational experience, or of creating an intimidating, hostile, humiliating or offensive working or educational environment.
+- an individual's submission to or rejection of the conduct is made, either explicitly or implicitly, a term or condition of employment or of status in a course, program or activity, or is used as a basis for an employment or academic decision; or - the conduct is sufficiently severe, persistent or pervasive such that it has the purpose or effect of unreasonably interfering with an individual's work performance, academic performance or educational experience, or of creating an intimidating, hostile, humiliating or offensive working or educational environment; but - Does not include Sexual Harassment as defined by the Sexual Harassment Policy 650.00